 Refractive error: Clinically significant hyperopia occurs in 2–8% of cases.
 1)

-Risk factors for CNLDO are as follows:
+Risk factors for CNLDO include:

 Down syndrome: CNLDO occurs in up to 30% of cases.
 1)